-TRANSPORTATION.
-The current settlement pattern is predicated on high levels of personal car use.
-Norwich currently supports Advance Transit to service the village and Route 5 South on a limited schedule.
-It is not feasible to extend transit routes or increase the schedule because of the low population density beyond the village.
-Norwich devotes considerable resources to road maintenance and repair, and low-density residential development increases these costs without significantly increasing the tax base to fund them.
+TRANSPORTATION. the current settlement pattern is predicated on high levels of personal car use. norwich currently supports Advance transit to service the village and Route 5 south on a limited schedule.
+It is not feasible to extend transit routes or increase the schedule because of the low population density beyond the village. norwich devotes considerable resources to road maintenance and repair, and low-density residential development increases these costs without significantly increasing the tax base to fund them.
 Increased commitments to improving transit and non-vehicular commuting would be needed to support a different settlement pattern in the future.

-community facilities & services.
-The existing complement of facilities and services could accommodate modest growth, particularly if it occurs in or near the village.
-Marion Cross School has some capacity for additional students and is an asset for the community, although wastewater management is an unresolved problem.
-Childcare is in short supply and limited, however.
+COMMUNITY FACILITIES & SERVICES. the existing complement of facilities and services could accommodate modest growth, particularly if it occurs in or near the village.
+Marion cross school has some capacity for additional students and is an asset for the community, although wastewater management is an unresolved problem. childcare is in short supply and limited, however.
 Potable water is supplied to homes and businesses in the village.
 Extensive recreation facilities including playing fields and a trail network for hiking and mountain biking support an active community.
-Absence of a wastewater system limits growth and expansion of the village and established commercial districts (Route 5 South) and imposes costs and constraints on existing property owners.
+Absence of a wastewater system limits growth and expansion of the village and established commercial districts (Route 5 south) and imposes costs and constraints on existing property owners.

-ENERGY.
-Current state energy goals, intended as a response to the climate crisis, require Norwich to dramatically reduce auto-dependence caused by low-density settlement and improve the thermal efficiency of the housing stock.
+ENERGY. current state energy goals, intended as a response to the climate crisis, require norwich to dramatically reduce auto-dependence caused by low-density settlement and improve the thermal efficiency of the housing stock.
 Additional renewable energy generation is very unlikely to come from wind turbines given current technologies and existing siting needs.
 Large-scale solar installations away from valley floors are limited by topography.
-With current technology about 160 acres of solar panels (of 47,000 acres) could satisfy current electricity demand in Norwich.
+With current technology about 160 acres of solar panels (of 47,000 acres) could satisfy current electricity demand in norwich.

-HOUSING.
-The very low growth in new housing stock is unlikely to change within the life of this plan, given broader patterns and economic conditions.
+HOUSING. the very low growth in new housing stock is unlikely to change within the life of this plan, given broader patterns and economic conditions.
 More effort to obtain compact development will be needed to achieve the energy and housing objectives of this plan.
-Increasing the variety of housing by type and price is needed to stem demographic changes apparent in the past twenty years (see page 34).
-This plan supports exploring how to provide for an expansion of the housing stock in the village, immediately adjacent to the village, and along Route 5 South.
+Increasing the variety of housing by type and price is needed to stem demographic changes apparent in the past twenty years (see page 34). this plan supports exploring how to provide for an expansion of the housing stock in the village, immediately adjacent to the village, and along Route 5 south.

-commercial base, which limits the number of in-town jobs.
-The existing commercial-industrial district is well-serviced by road, electricity infrastructure and transit, but requires on-site water and wastewater for development.
-The existing land use controls allow for traditional highway strip development and need to be amended to better reflect community values and standards.
+ECONOMIC DEVELOPMENT. norwich has a very small commercial base, which limits the number of in-town jobs. the existing commercial-industrial district is wellserviced by road, electricity infrastructure and transit, but requires on-site water and wastewater for development. the existing land use controls allow for traditional highway strip development and need to be amended to better reflect community values and standards.
 Growing employment opportunities in town can be a strategy for reducing autodependence.
 Diversifying the tax base can also contribute to offsetting the residential property tax burden.
 Lastly, a broader range of economic development can encourage a more diverse community.